Operator overloading: 1980s

 Ada supports overloading of operators from its inception, with the publication of the Ada 83 language standard.
 However, the language designers chose to preclude the definition of new operators.
 Only extant operators in the language may be overloaded, by defining new functions with identifiers such as "+", "*", "&" etc. Subsequent revisions of the language (in 1995 and 2005) maintain the restriction to overloading of extant operators.

 In C++, operator overloading is more refined than in ALGOL 68.

 1990s

 Java language designers at Sun Microsystems chose to omit overloading.
+When asked about operator overloading, Brian Goetz of Oracle responded "Value types first, then we can talk about it.", suggesting that it could potentially be added after Project Valhalla.

 Python allows operator overloading through the implementation of methods with special names.
 For example, the addition (+) operator can be overloaded by implementing the method obj.__add__(self, other).

 Ruby allows operator overloading as syntactic sugar for simple method calls.

 Lua allows operator overloading as syntactic sugar for method calls with the added feature that if the first operand doesn't define that operator, the method for the second operand will be used.

 2000s

 Microsoft added operator overloading to C# in 2001 and to Visual Basic .NET in 2003.
+C# operator overloading is very similar in syntax to C++ operator overloading: